rramsey1115/rramsey1115/README.md

 Known for rapid skill acquisition and fostering a positive culture of success, I'm excited to contribute to a dynamic team.
 I am teachable, hardworking, and eager to bring my skills to a positive workplace culture.

-Please check out my project here or on YouTube where I demo some of my larger projects:
+Please check out my projects here or on YouTube where I demo some of my larger projects:

 https://youtube.com/playlist?list=PLobacsQs2nx_Lx_wRkDmD_N9eDG3f5DAv&si=BQ_rFeHhTKlB7lOW